 Find more information on SEAMPEC here.

-Objective: Innovative EAC integration stories in the tourism sector are showcased with the objective of raising citizen-awareness.
+Objective: IIDEA and IRTF showcase innovative EAC integration stories in the tourism sector with the objective of raising citizen-awareness and supporting private sector initiatives that romote regional tourism and the harmonisation of tourism regulations.

-Approach: IIDEA supports small-scale projects in the EAC tourism sector to foster cooperation among young tour guides, tour companies and government authorities in the tourism sector in order to develop an East African network in the tourism industries and facilitate the free movement of visitors as well as of people working in the tourism industry across borders.
+Approach: IIDEA and IRTF support small-scale projects in the EAC tourism sector to foster cooperation among young tour guides, tour companies and government authorities in the tourism sector to develop an East African network in the tourism industries and facilitate the free movement of visitors as well as of people working in the tourism industry across borders.

 Examples of supported projects:

-Find more information on IIDEA as part of the SEAMPEC programme here.
+Find more information on IIDEA and IRTF as part of the SEAMPEC programme here.